 In the above photo, this seller has their dryer vent discharging into the basement (likely leading to excessive basement moisture or mold) plus the gas-fired water heater's combustion air intake and burner are within 2' of the dryer vent termination.
 The excessive moisture can allow for corrosion of the gas burner plus, since lint is flammable, it also presents a fire hazard.

-Something that I’ve been running across more often lately in homes built within the past 20 years is some builders installing 4” PVC drain pipe as the clothes dryer duct.
+Something that I’ve been running across more often lately in homes built within the past 25 years is some builders installing 4” PVC drain pipe as the clothes dryer duct.
 At one recent home inspection, I even found black corrugated plastic drain pipe (normally used to run an exterior downspout away from the home) being used as the home’s dryer vent.
-While PVC is meant for plumbing and venting applications, PVC is not approved for venting a clothes dryer and should not be used for this application.
+While PVC is meant for plumbing and plumbing venting applications, PVC is not approved for venting a clothes dryer and should not be used for this application.
 PVC pipe is plastic and can allow a static charge to build up; this static charge can ignite dryer lint leading to a fire.
 The photo below from a recent home inspection shows vinyl tubing (left side) connected to PVC pipe (right side) with cloth duct tape.
 All 3 items are wrong (the vinyl tubing, the duct tape, and the PVC pipe).
 Whoever installed this is batting 0-for-3.

 The IRC (International Residential Code) section M1501 requires that clothes dryer vents be constructed of at least 0.016" thick rigid metal, have smooth interior surfaces, and shall not have sheet metal screws extending into the duct.
 The clothes dryer vent should meet the UL 2158A standard.
 Sheet metal screws penetrating into the material allow lint to get caught on the screws and possibly clog the vent over time (see the 2nd photo below).
 Keep in mind, that a home inspection is not a code compliance inspection and that the AHJ (authority having jurisdiction) is the responsible party for determining/verifying code compliance.
 The home inspector is using these standards, however, as a reference to help protect his client from possible future hazards, such as a house fire.
 The first photo below shows the proper rigid metal duct material.
 Notice how this rigid metal duct looks nothing like the mylar foil material.
 This material can't easily be bent.